gozem-gsu/Redox-Potential-Protocol/Table2/opt-2-noSCE/README.md

 Displays results in a tabular format, aesthetically presenting the final results.

-## Getting Started

-To utilize these scripts:

-1. Ensure that the `xyzs` folder contains the optimized coordinates from the Opt-1 folder.
-2. Execute the scripts in the order listed above, starting with `1-opt-2.sh`.
-3. Monitor the output and log files for any errors or convergence issues, and make adjustments as necessary based on the guidelines provided.

 ## Contributions

 Contributions and improvements to these scripts are welcome.
 Please feel free to submit pull requests or open issues with suggestions for enhancements.